-'Move on' - British PM Johnson tries to draw line under adviser row
+'Move on' - British PM tries to draw line under adviser row

-LONDON (Reuters) - Prime Minister Boris Johnson urged Britain on Wednesday to move on from what he described as a “very, very frustrating episode” when his closest adviser provoked outrage and scorn for travelling during the coronavirus lockdown.
+LONDON (Reuters) - Prime Minister Boris Johnson urged Britain on Wednesday to move on from what he described as a “very, very frustrating episode” when his closest adviser provoked outrage and scorn for taking a long-distance drive during the coronavirus lockdown.

-Dominic Cummings has refused to quit after it was revealed that he had driven 400 km (250 miles) from London to northern England in March with his 4-year-old son and his wife, who was sick at the time, to be close to relatives.
+Dominic Cummings has refused to quit after it was revealed that he had travelled 400 km (250 miles) from London to northern England in March with his four-year-old son and his wife, who was sick at the time, to be close to relatives.

-Opinion polls show that faith in Johnson has tumbled since the Cummings story broke on Friday in The Mirror and The Guardian newspapers, with some people openly lampooning both the prime minister and his aide on social media.
+Johnson has repeatedly backed his adviser, and on Wednesday in front of lawmakers, several of whom directly challenged the prime minister, he again voiced his support for a man who, he said, had spent a lengthy amount of time explaining himself.

-Opposition parties and some Conservative lawmakers have also demanded that Cummings, the man behind the successful 2016 Brexit campaign and Johnson’s landslide 2019 election victory, should resign.
-He has refused to apologise.
+That strategy appears to be a risky one.
+Opinion polls show that faith in the British leader has tumbled since the story broke on Friday in The Mirror and The Guardian newspapers, and some of his own Conservative lawmakers have called for Cummings to be sacked.

 “It’s been a very, very frustrating episode and I understand why people ... have been so concerned, because this country is going through a horrendously difficult time,” Johnson told a parliamentary committee.